 The Blue Knights have been named GRAC champions three times in school history with Coach Burris being part of two of them, one as a player (1998-99) and coach (2011-12).
 Coach Burris has previously been named the Region XXIV Coach of the Year during the 2013-14 season and GRAC Coach of the Year in the 2011-12 season.
 Burris has also previously tied the longest streak for consecutive winning seasons with seven (2008-14) at OCC.

-Coach Burris has sent over 60 players on to four year schools in his time at Olney Central, including 11 who have played professionally.
-The Knights have graduated over 95% of their players and have had a team GPA of 3.0 during Burris' tenure at OCC.
+Coach Burris has sent over 60 players to four year schools, including 11 who have played professionally.
+The Blue Knights have graduated 95% of their players and have had a team GPA of 3.0 during Burris' tenure.

-Mike was a standout player at Olney Central College from 1997-1999 helping the Knights win 43 games in two years including a GRAC championship in 1998-99 when OCC went 23-9.
-He finished his playing career at Cal Poly University (Big West Conference) in San Luis Obispo from 1999-2001.
+Burris was a standout player at OCC from 1997-99 helping the Blue Knights win 43 games in two years including a GRAC Championship his sophomore season when OCC finished 23-9.
+He completed his playing career at Cal Poly University in San Luis Opisbo, California from 1999-2001.

-Burris hold an associates degree in arts from OCC and a bachelor's degree in liberal arts from Eastern Illinois University.
-He is married to Lacey Burris (Anderson) and the couple have two sons, Bayden (3 years old) and Braxten (2 years old).
+Burris holds an associates degree in arts from OCC and a bachelor's degree in liberal arts from Eastern Illinois University.
+He is married to Lacey Burris (Anderson) and the couple have two sons, Bayden (5 years old) and Braxten (2 years old).
 Burris' brother Clint is the head women's coach at OCC.